Skip to content

 {"name":"Carol","email":"carol@example.com","clicks":91,"opens":55}

-NDJSON is human-readable, diffable in Git, streamable, and supported by every language.
-No proprietary format.
-No binary serialization.
+• NDJSON is human-readable, diffable in Git, streamable, and supported by every language.
+DuckDB reads it natively with no import step.

 SQL nodes execute against DuckDB.
 The runtime loads input Tables as DuckDB tables, runs the SQL query, and produces an output Table.